heitzmann/gdspy/docs/gettingstarted.rst

 ====== =============================

 The uppercase version of the methods considers that all coordinates are absolute, whereas the lowercase considers that they are relative to the current end point of the curve.
-Except for :meht:`gdspy.Curve.I`, :meht:`gdspy.Curve.i` and :meht:`gdspy.Curve.arc`, they accept variable numbers of arguments that are used as coordinates to construct the primitive.
+Except for :meth:`gdspy.Curve.I`, :meth:`gdspy.Curve.i` and :meth:`gdspy.Curve.arc`, they accept variable numbers of arguments that are used as coordinates to construct the primitive.

 .. literalinclude:: makeimages.py
    :language: python